 Model: This identifies the model used (e.g. HADCM3, HADCM3-233).
 Subject to certain constraints imposed by PCMDI, the modeling group will assign this name, which might include a version number (usually truncated to the nearest integer).

 Experiment: This identifies either the experiment or both the experiment family and a specific type within that experiment family.
 In CMIP5, for example, "rcp45" refers to a particular

-Deleted: standard Deleted: description from PCMDI
+Deleted: " Deleted: .[